nci/scores/docs/contributing.md

  - 100% unit test coverage
  - A tutorial notebook showcasing the use of that metric or score, ideally based on the standard sample data
  - API documentation (docstrings) using [Napoleon (google)](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) style, making sure to clearly explain the use of the metric
- - A reference to the peer-reviewed paper which describes the metric, added to the API documentation
+ - A reference to a peer-reviewed paper or other academic reference (e.g. a textbook), added to the API documentation.
- - For metrics which do not have a paper reference, an online source or reference should be provided
+ - For metrics which do not have a paper or academic reference, an online source or reference should be provided
+ - Ideally, references should be open-access.
+It is reasonable to add an additional open-access link for further reading where relevant.
  - Metrics which are still under development or which have not yet had an academic publication will be placed in a holding area within the API until the method has been properly published and peer reviewed (i.e. `scores.emerging`).
 The 'emerging' area of the API is subject to rapid change, still of sufficient community interest to include, similar to a 'preprint' of a score or metric.

 All merge requests should comply with the coding standards outlined in this document.
 Merge requests will undergo both a code review and a science review.
 The code review will focus on coding style, performance and test coverage.
 The science review will focus on the mathematical correctness of the implementation and the suitability of the method for inclusion within 'scores'.